 READ_BACKUPis 1 when creating a new

 NDBtable.
-Enabling read from any replica significantly improves performance for reads from
+Enabling read from any fragment replica significantly improves performance for reads from

 NDBtables, with minimal impact on writes.